How Virtual Advisers Help Low-Income Students Apply To College

 Research shows that 1 in 4 juggle all of that — the writing, the studying, the researching and applying — completely on their own.
 One approach to make this whole process easier?
 Pair students up with someone who can help, a mentor or adviser, virtually.

 That's the idea behind CollegePoint, an initiative funded by Bloomberg Philanthropies.
-Here's how it works: When a high school student with a GPA of 3.5 or higher takes a standardized test — the PSAT, SAT or ACT — and they do well (scoring in the 90th percentile), and their families make less than $80,000 a year, they get an e-mail from the program offering them a free virtual adviser.
+Here's how it works: When a high school student with a GPA of 3.5 or higher takes a standardized test — the PSAT, SAT or ACT — and they do well (scoring in the 90th percentile), and their families make less than $80,000 a year, they get an email from the program offering them a free virtual adviser.

 Each year, about 75,000 students meet the above criteria.
-Partnering with four non-profits who are doing similar work in the college advising space — Matriculate, College Advising Corps, College Possible, and ScholarMatch — CollegePoint was able to work with 15,000 students planning to attend college this fall.
-The organization plans to more than double that next year.
+Partnering with four nonprofits that are doing similar work in the college advising space — Matriculate, College Advising Corps, College Possible and ScholarMatch — CollegePoint was able to work with 15,000 students planning to attend college this fall.
+The organization expects to more than double that next year.

-It doesn't matter where you live: High school students have access to an adviser whenever they need — via text, Facebook messenger, email, Skype, Google Docs or the tried-and-true telephone call.
+It doesn't matter where the student lives.
+High school students have access to an adviser whenever they need — via text, Facebook messenger, email, Skype, Google Docs or the tried-and-true telephone call.

 That's the method Johnny Dang, a high school senior in Austin, Texas, prefers.
-Last school year, every couple of weeks, he'd spread out his notebooks on his bed, and dial Theresa Heitz, a 24-year-old college adviser based in Minnesota, for a long-distance phone chat.
+Last school year, every couple of weeks, he'd spread out his notebooks on his bed and dial Theresa Heitz, a 24-year-old college adviser based in Minnesota, for a long-distance phone chat.

 After a brief hello, "I was thinking maybe we could just, like, dive in," says Heitz, "and you could kind of walk me through what you're thinking right now."